-- " Children and Adolescents < 15 years of age: follow the paediatric antiretroviral therapy (ART) guidelines. - " Late adolescence (15-19 years of age): follow the adult ART guidelines.
+- " Children <10 years of age: follow the paediatric antiretroviral therapy (ART) auidelines. - " Adolescents (10-19 years of age): follow the adult ART guidelines.

 DIAGNOSIS IN CHILDREN

 Testing must be done with counselling of parent/legal guardian/primary caregiver and, where appropriate, the child.
 The appropriate consent/assent should be obtained.